ManuelPrhyme/Chainlink_CRE_ReceiverTemplate_Files/README.md

   Custom interface dependency for receiver functionality.

 - **Ownable**
-  Ownership control contract (should be imported from the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) repository).
+  Ownership control contract (should be imported from the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) repository in your Foundry project).

 ## Purpose
 This template provides a structured starting point for building receiver contracts that integrate with Chainlink CRE.